+Ephesians 1:3 (KJV)

+Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ.

 My husband and I were newlyweds when we decided to open a wedding boutique.
 For the first seven years of marriage, Art pursued a career in engineering, and I dressed brides for their weddings.
-As the Lord had predestined, the themes of love, marriage, , a are woven throughout the tapestry of my life.
+As the Lord had predestined, the themes of love, marriage, brides, and weddings are woven throughout the tapestry of my life.
 What little girl doesn’t dream of such things?
 Given that I come from so much brokenness in these areas, even verbalizing this, seems a bit disingenuous.
 Truth is, I was a broken woman, from a broken home, in a broken marriage.
 Something was amiss, but what could it be?
 It was love.
 And, without love as the key ingredient, inevitably, without God’s intervention, dreams turn into nightmares.